lupyuen/lupyuen.github.io/src/mmu.md

 _There's something odd about the SATP Register..._

 Yeah the SATP Register has changed!
-Let's talk about it...
+Let's investigate...

 [(See the __NuttX Virtual Memory Log__)](https://github.com/lupyuen/nuttx-ox64#map-the-user-code-data-and-heap-levels-1-2-3)